MikeyFalk/reading-notes/README.md

 - [ ] Succeed by preparing to fail and fail again
 - [ ] Frustration is part of the process embrace it

+Winston Churchill said

+> Success is not final, failure is not fatal: it is the courage to continue that counts

 ## My Bio
 My name is Mike.
 I live in Seattle with my wife, son, cat and dog.
 I love to cook, ski, ride bicyclces, play golf, read and listen to music - not all at the same time.
 I recently "retired" from Amazon after 13 years to learn how to code.
 After spending so much time working with tech teams in my product and program roles I decided to jump the fence to the other side.
 I wanted to learn how to build the tools and solutions instead of requesting them in requirements documents.